Skip to content

 Typical Growth Phases

-The forest3D section is an extension of the tree3D component.
-The tree3D component is capable of processing multiple inputs simultaneously, enabling the generation of 3D trees in diverse phases and locations.
-The component can automatically adjust the shape of each tree according to its distance from neighbouring trees.
+This section is an extension of the Drénou Model component.
+The Drénou Model component is capable of processing multiple inputs simultaneously, enabling the generation of 3D trees in diverse phases and locations and the creation of 3D forest.
+The Drénou Model component can automatically adjust the shape of each tree according to its distance from neighbouring trees.
 The example in the demo file randomly selects points within a specified area to determine locations, and then generate trees in a variety of phases and shapes.
 The result is demonstrated below.

 Demo File

-The Tree Demo (.gh file) is a grasshopper file that contains example definitions for Tree, Forest, Tree Root, Tree3D, and Forest3D diagram generation.
+The Tree Demo (.gh file) is a grasshopper file that contains example definitions for Raimbault Model, Forest, Tree Root, Drénou Model, and Forest (3D version) diagram generation.
 For more information on tree root component see Roots documentation section.
 Note that these examples use components from the add-on Human to define the width of curves.
 Users can install this package via the PackageManager in Rhino.